-South Florida is bracing for more cold weather and Miami-Dade Fire Rescue Department reminds residents to take the time to prepare for the drop in temperatures.
+(MIAMI, January 29, 2017) – South Florida is expecting cold weather tonight and into tomorrow and Miami-Dade Fire Rescue reminds residents to take the time to prepare for the drop in temperatures.

 Follow the “Four Ps”